-Note: Although the next two steps are not required, completing them configures Reflection for Secure IT to launch the application client automatically after the Secure Shell tunnel is established.
+Note: Although the next two steps are not required, completing them configures Reflection to launch the application client automatically after the Secure Shell tunnel is established.

 - (Optional) Under Application to Launch, specify the name of the client application whose data you want to forward through the tunnel (for example, iexplore.exe).
 For applications that are not in your system path, you must include full path information.
 You can use the Browse button to locate the executable file and full path information will be included.